All About Special Education Professors

 Related Job Titles

-In the United States, there were 131,900 jobs for Special Education Professor in 2016.
+There were about 131,900 jobs for Special Education Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 7.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Special Education Professor by 2026.
 The BLS estimates 10,500 yearly job openings in this field.

 The states with the most job growth for Special Education Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Connecticut, Maine, or Wyoming.
 These states have the worst job growth for this type of profession.